ainekeenan/ComputerWordle/README.md

 A very simple wordle clone in C.
 It doesn't uses any cursor movement instructions or OS dependent functions.
+Code for the wordle game is from: https://github.com/AyrA/Wordle-C  .

 ## Quick introduction to Wordle